wp-plugins/lexicographer/readme.txt

 == Support ==

-If you have questions or suggestions, contact me at strompost ät texttheater döt net.
+If you have questions or suggestions, contact me at poststelle ät texttheater döt net.